ze6ke/gulp-require-timer/readme.md

     requiret.require('gulp')

-    //calling it 3 times only executes it once, so there's no performance penalty to this. requiret.require('gulp')
+    //calling it 3 times only executes it once, so there's no
+    //performance penalty to this.
+    requiret.require('gulp')
     requiret.require('gulp')
     requiret.require('gulp')